chenjianjx/srb4j/README.md

 ````

-2. Create a MySQL database and its tables
+## Create a MySQL database and its tables

+Create db and user

 ````SQL
 	create database yourdb default character set utf8;	 ## Has to be utf8 create user 'your_user'@'localhost' identified by 'your_password';